Merck & Company (MRK) Gets a Buy Rating from Mizuho Securities

-In a report released yesterday, Mara Goldstein from Mizuho Securities maintained a Buy rating on Merck & Company (MRK), with a price target of $100.00.
-The company’s shares closed last Friday at $81.94.
+Mizuho Securities analyst Mara Goldstein maintained a Buy rating on Merck & Company (MRK) today and set a price target of $100.00.
+The company’s shares closed last Thursday at $83.57.

 See today’s analyst top recommended stocks >>